zhouyou-gu/drl-5g-scheduler/README.md

 PYTHONPATH=./ python3 ./edge_ctrl_script/ctrl_web_interface/app.py
 ```

-Open `0.0.0.0:8080` in the browser and click on the button from the top to the bottom to start the experiments: 1) time synchronization, 2) the NN training controller, 3) the srsLTE edge cellular network, 4) ping tests, 5) one-way latency tests in downlink.
+Open `0.0.0.0:8080` in the browser and click on the button from the top to the bottom to start the experiments: 1) PTP time synchronization of edge computers, 2) the NN training controller, 3) the srsLTE edge cellular network, 4) ping tests, 5) one-way latency tests in downlink.
 If you have configured every part correctly, the real-time measured latency will show up in plots at the bottom of web GUI as

 ![demo](./controller_src/edge_ctrl_script/ctrl_web_interface/assets/demo.png)